robalb/my-website/astro-website/src/pages/me.md

 ---

 Hello, i'm Alberto

-I'm a Full Stack developer obsessed with cyber security, ops and distributed systems.
+I'm a developer fascinated by anything related to the digital world, currently graviting around the domains of cyber security, web development, ops, and distributed systems.

-Da sempre affascinato dal web, attualmente 'in fissa' con - cybersecurity, ops, distributed systems
+I'm currently studying cs at uniMib, in Milan.
+In my free time i play ctfs and work on web projects i consider interesting.

-I'm currently studying cs at uniMib, in Milan
+I like to experiment with all kind of technologies, and although i'm most confident around javascript and React, i have experience working in a wide range of technologies and tech stacks, including kubernetes, docker, postgreSQL, Flask, FastAPI, Devops and CI/CD pipelines and much more

-Lorem ipsdf asf sdfsadf asdf asdfas df asdf fasdf asd asdf as dsdfaas dfasdsdf
+You can check out all the tools and technlogies i use in my /use page

 # uses